termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 title: The need for a stateful variable tracker and an implementation example
 comments: true
 ---
-When it comes to automation role models, network engineers have often looked up to our compute brethren.
+When it comes to automation role models, network engineers have often looked up, to our compute brethren.
 For decades, compute admins have had tools that allowed them to execute scripts on systems at particular times\: typically backups, rsync etc. More recently, in the VM universe,  DevOps tools like Chef/Puppet/ Ansible, have empowered 'Developer Administrators', to stand up the entire app stack, automatically.

-In my network automation journey, I realized early on that a big gap/obstacle for network automation is going to be the need for a backend, source of truth.
+In my network automation journey, I realized early on that, a big gap/obstacle for network automation is the need for a backend, to track positive integers; a source of truth, that knows what numeric value was last assigned to a particular network *service*(viz. firewall contexts, vlans etc  for a 3 tier app in the DMZ.
 Traditional networks are relatively static(from a configuration standpoint).
-We typically make incremental changes to variables in a production network configuration.
+We typically make incremental changes to *variables* in a production network configuration.
 For instance, once a port-channel is created, say Po101, we typically have some internal standard as to how the next port-channel will be numbered (could be Po102, Po201 etc).
 For a given